Everything you need to know about Lupini beans, plus a lupini bean Middle Eastern recipe – just how it’s made in the streets of Amman!

 - Depending on which type of Lupini beans you have, soak them in cold water (if you’re using the bitter kind then soak for days and keep changing the water, if you’re using the sweet variety then soak for a few hours of overnight and then cook).

-- Rinse the Lupini beans, pot in a pot or pressure cooker and cover with the lid.
+- Rinse the Lupini beans, transfer to a pot or pressure cooker and cover with the lid.
 If you’re using a pressure cooker, then pressure cook on high for 20 minutes.
 If you’re cooking them over the stovetop then they will take about an hour.

 Middle Eastern Lupini Beans “Turmus”